MIT-CAVE/cave_app/cave_api/README.md

 ## Debugging

+API Data Validation:

+- You can use live automated validation by updating `LIVE_API_VALIDATION=True` in your `your_app/.env` file
+    - This will validate your data every time an api command is called (for each session)
+    - The outputs will be stored in `{your_app}/logs/validation/{session_name}.log`s
+- You can also manually validate your api code with the `cave_utils` package
+    - See the [cave_utils documentation](https://github.com/mit-cave/cave_utils) for more information

 Testing:
-- The best way to debug is normally through the `cave test` command in your terminal.
+- A great way to debug is through the `cave test` command in your terminal.
     - Use `cave help` for more information on that function.
 - You can add print statements to your code as you work through that process and `cave test` would yield those in your terminal
+- Pairing this with the `cave_utils` package can be a great way to test/debug your code

 Console:
-Another common way to debug app crashes (when the app goes grey and only the app bar is left) is to use the chrome console.
+Assuming your API Data Validation passes without any issues, but something is still crashing (when the app goes grey and only the app bar is left), the console is a great next step to debug the situation
 - Launch your app using `cave run`
 - Log in to the app and go to the `app` page.
 - Inspect chrome